CS-6476-project/segmentation/docs/index.md

 ## Experiments and results

-We will be using the BSDS500 (Berkeley Segmentation) dataset.
+We will be using the BSDS500 (Berkeley Segmentation) dataset [1].
 This dataset consists of 500 color images, which are split into 200 training, 100 validation, and 200 test images.
 Each segmentation method will be evaluated on this dataset.

 We will use the following existing code: